 How to avoid spam

-To avoid getting spam in your inbox, you can 'flag' it as spam or junk, which tells your email account to send this type of email to a separate spam or junk inbox in future.
+To avoid getting spam in your inbox, you can flag it as spam or junk.
+Flagging the message tells your email account to send this type of email to a separate spam or junk inbox in future.